Amanda Drew

-Amanda Drew (born 12 December 1969) is an English actress with extensive credits in theatre, television and film.
+Amanda Drew (born 21 December 1969) is a British actress from Boston, England, with extensive credits in theatre, television and film.

 Biography

-One of four children, Drew was born in Boston, Lincolnshire.
+One of four children, Drew was born in Boston.
 Drew's mother was a nurse and her father was a vicar.
-When her parents moved to Leicestershire for work, Drew was educated at Beauchamp College in Oadby where she joined a youth theatre, playing Charity in Sweet Charity.
+When her parents moved to Leicestershire for work, Drew was educated at Beauchamp College in Oadby, where she joined a youth theatre, playing Charity in Sweet Charity.
 She later attended King's School, Ottery St. Mary, when her family moved to Devon.

 After graduating from RADA in 1992, Drew made her name on stage at the Royal Court Theatre and various other West End productions in both drama and comedy roles.
 In 2001, she joined the Royal Shakespeare Company.
-She has appeared on This Morning twice and BBC Breakfast News once both for interviews, and also has attended a podcast interview for The Ugly One at the Royal Court Theatre in 2008.

 In March 2009 she starred in the UK premiere of Parlour Song at the Almeida Theatre.
 In July 2009 she took the role of Claudia Roe, a fictional amalgamation of female executives of the failed Enron Corporation, in ENRON at the Minerva Theatre, Chichester, transferring to Royal Court Theatre in October 2009 and the West End in January 2010.
+She made her Broadway debut in Florian Zeller's play The Height of the Storm in 2019.

+Her television credits include A Very British Scandal, The Girl Before, Broadchurch, The Last Post, Chernobyl, Wednesday, and the Black Mirror episode "Smithereens".
+In 2025, Drew starred in The Bombing of Pan Am 103 (also known as Lockerbie) as a victim's mother.
+In real life, the incident took place on Drew's 19th birthday.